Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Representatives for nilpotent orbits

 where if $k_4=0$ we omit the four terms containing the subscript $p_4$.
 The action of $X$ on the remaining $v_i$ and $w_i$ of $B_\gamma$ can be read from the bases \eqref{E:hypbasis2} directly, and contribute sums of simple root vectors as before.
 With respect to the root vectors \eqref{E:sobasis}, the restriction of $X$ to $V_\gamma$ is given by

 where the four terms containing $p_4$ as a subscript are omitted if $k_4=0$.
-As before, one can verify that $Y|_{V_\gamma}$ is a linear combination of the corresponding negative root vectors, with the proviso that if a root vector appears with coefficient in $a\R^\times$ in \eqref{E:quadX} for some $a\in \ratk$ then the corresponding negative root vector appears with a coefficient in $a^{-1}\R^\times$ in $Y|_{V_\gamma}$, if the residual characteristic is larger than $h$.
+As before, one can verify that $Y|_{V_\gamma}$ is a linear combination of the corresponding negative root vectors, with the proviso that if a root vector appears with coefficient in $a\R^\times$ in \eqref{E:quadX} for some $a\in \ratk$ then the corresponding negative root vector appears with a coefficient in $a^{-1}\R^\times$ in $Y|_{V_\gamma}$, that is, with the negative valuation.

 Choosing disjoint subsets $B_\gamma$, for each $\gamma \in \Gamma_\labelfours$, gives an $\sltwok$-invariant split quadratic subspace $V_{\labelfours}=\oplus_{\gamma\in \Gamma_\labelfours} V_\gamma$ of $V$.